Ghini/ghini.desktop/doc/building.rst

       cd ghini.desktop
       git checkout ghini-1.0

-The result of the above is a complete development environment.
+The result of the above is a complete development environment, on Windows, with NSIS.
 Use it to follow development, or to propose your pull requests, and to build Windows installers.

 All subsequent steps are automated in the ``scripts\build_win.bat`` script.
 Run it, and after a couple of minutes you should have a new